 Applicants should obtain the appropriate application packet from the Health Sciences web page from the MDCC website at www.msdelta.edu.
-All required application materials must be submitted by the specified deadline in order for the applicant to be considered for admission.
+All required application materials must be submitted by the specified deadline for the applicant to be considered for admission.

 Applicants to the health science programs must meet the requirements for admission to the college.
-In addition, health science program applicants (with the EXCEPTION of Medical Laboratory Technology, and all certificate programs) must complete BIO 2513/BIO 2511 and BIO 2523/BIO 2521 with a grade of "C" or higher prior to program admission.
+In addition, health science program applicants must complete all noted program specific academic required pre-requisites with a "C" or higher prior to program admission within the last 5 years.
+Please refer to each programs checklist for a list of all required preadmission courses.

 The admission process is competitive.
 Each program uses an objective rating scale to evaluate each applicant.
-Specific areas that are evaluated include (but are not limited to) ACT scores, entrance test scores, academic course work required for the major, GPA or specific course grades, and timely submission of the application.
+Specific areas that are evaluated include (but are not limited to) ACT scores, entrance test scores, academic course work required for the major, GPA, applicable previous degrees earned, health care background/experience or specific course grades, and timely submission of the application.